What Is a Land Contract In Ohio? Full Guide [2019 Update]

 - Maintenance is out of your control.
 Maintenance of the property is the responsibility of the buyer once both parties sign the contract.
 What happens if the buyer defaults on the loan and is evicted but does not maintain the property well?
 The responsibility then shifts to the seller.

-What Questions Should Be Asked Before Entering a Land Contract?
+What Questions Should You Ask Before Entering a Land Contract?

 Once you execute a land contract, you become legally bound to the terms and conditions laid out.
 Therefore, it’s critical that you understand exactly what you’re getting yourself into.
 Below are some questions that you should ask the seller before you even consider a land contract in Ohio.